linux-labs-edugrade/security-labs/kerberos/Answers.md

 ```

 And you're done!
 If you want to take it further, you can look into configuring PAM authentication with Kerberos, but that's another beast of it's own.
-Some hints:
+Some hints in case you need to add a host principle and add it to the keytab:
  - You'll need to add each host that provides a service as principles with passwords and add them to the keytab on the Kerberos server, you do that, by entering `kadmin.local` in the Kerberos server and running the following:
  ```
  addprinc host/HOSTNAME.edutest.local